Skip to main content

 Tools/Infra: Stripe, Plaid, niche-specific APIs

-3. Multi-Cloud & Edge Computing
+3. Multi-Cloud and Edge Computing

 Why It Matters: Since everyone has a low attention span, apps need to be fast.
 Hence, to solve this, multi-cloud setups came up, which help you make your product more stable.